jessicajyzy/yelpCleanliness_project/README.md

 This project analyzes the relationship between neighborhood cleanliness and Yelp restaurant ratings by linking Yelp review data with Philadelphia 311 sanitation complaint records.

 ## Data

+This project uses three primary data sources.

-- Yelp business and review data
+- Yelp Open Dataset including business metadata and reviews
-- Philadelphia 311 service request data
+- Philadelphia 311 Service Request data
+- Philadelphia neighborhood boundary geospatial data

-Data sources are publicly available and are not included in this repository due to size and licensing considerations.
+All data sources are publicly available and are not included in this repository due to size and licensing considerations.

+To reproduce the analysis:

+1. Download the Yelp Open Dataset from https://www.yelp.com/dataset
+2. Download Philadelphia 311 service request data from the City of Philadelphia Open Data Portal
+3. Download Philadelphia neighborhood boundary shapefiles from the City of Philadelphia Open Data Portal
+4. Place the extracted files into a local `data/` directory following the structure referenced in the notebooks

 ## Methodology
 - Entity linking between restaurants and neighborhood polygons